Environmental Remediation Engineer Jobs in USA with Visa Sponsorship

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- Task and project management, including planning and implementing investigation and remediation projects, budgeting and budget management, adherence to schedule, quality, client satisfaction, and profitability;
+- Manage small to large projects, including planning and implementing investigation and remediation projects, budgeting and budget management, written and verbal communication with project teams and clients, adherence to schedule, quality, client satisfaction, and achieving profitability metrics.

-- At times, this position may also include fieldwork including site visits, multi-media environmental sampling and characterization, drilling oversight, contractor oversight, and remediation system operations, maintenance, and construction;
+- Conduct and oversee fieldwork, including multi-media environmental sampling, sediment sampling and characterization, drilling oversight, contractor oversight, and remediation system operations, maintenance, and construction.

 EDUCATION AND LICENSURE:

-- Bachelor’s degree in environmental engineering, geologic engineering, or related engineering discipline. (required)
+- Bachelor's degree in civil or environmental engineering or related engineering field. (required)

 SKILLS, EXPERIENCE AND QUALIFICATIONS:

-- At least 8 years of related experience; or equivalent combination of education and experience. (required)
+- At least 5 years (7+ preferred) of direct environmental consulting experience; or equivalent combination of education and experience. (required)

 - Valid U.S. driver’s license and a satisfactory driving record for business travel. (required)